-The Jacobite army numbered around 6000, consisting of Highlanders and Lowlanders, some Irish and French troops and a battalion from Manchester.
+The Jacobite army numbered around 6000, consisting of Highlanders and Lowlanders, some Irish and French troops.
 At the time of the Battle of Culloden, the Jacobites were predominantly armed with muskets and drilled in a similar fashion to the British Army facing them.

-The highly disciplined and experienced Government army numbered around 8,000 and consisted of Scottish, English and Irish regiments, under the command of Prince William Augustus, Duke of Cumberland, the second son of George II.
+The highly disciplined and experienced government army numbered around 8,000 and consisted of Scottish, English and Irish regiments, under the command of Prince William Augustus, Duke of Cumberland, the second son of George II and cousin of Charles.

 Official Government casualties were 50 officers and men killed and 259 wounded.
 Some historians have questioned the low numbers claiming the figures would have been much higher.
 The Jacobites lost around 2000 killed, wounded or captured.